KeyboardCrash/CPSC-471-RestaurantAPI/README.md

 # CPSC-471-RestaurantAPI
 A CPSC 471 Project offering a simple Restaurant API system using Njs, Express and MySQL.

+# Setting up mySQL environment
+1. Open up mySQL and run everything in "schema.sql" as a query (this will generate all tables for restaurantdb)
+2. Run the following queries:
+> ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';
+> flush privileges;

 # Installing the Project
 1. git clone the repository
 2. run the command 'npm install'